What is PWTT?

 PWTT, pulse wave transit time, is a new non-invasive parameter which can indicate sudden change in blood pressure.
 PWTT is measured by continuous monitoring of ECG and pulse wave.
 No additional sensors or modules are required.

-In many cases, change in PWTT correlates with change in blood pressure.
+In most cases, change in PWTT correlates with change in blood pressure.
 When PWTT change exceeds a threshold, it triggers NIBP measurement to confirm blood pressure.

 Periodic NIBP measurement is only measured at specified times so sudden critical blood pressure changes that occur between the periodic measurements may be missed until the next periodic measurement.